 So, what’s left?
 Wash these dishes with my handy-dandy water pump (first time), secure some pictures and fine china, check my mail for a debit card, and then take myself out to eat.
 The snow really put a hitch into putting things away in an orderly fashion — the van’s quite a mess.
 The trailer isn’t spic and span, either.
 But I surrender — it’ll just have to make do!
 The first time I settle into a campground a couple days I’ll reorganize everything.
 That sort of thing is “fun” at a campground, right?!

 5:44 One of my tires is low on the van.
 Unbelievable.
-It never occurred to me to get that checked!
-Me and a neighbor, a former truck driver, both realized there’s nowhere to stop for air for nearly a couple hundred miles in the direction I’m heading.
-I’m going to have to do a bit of backtracking to get this done, and then hope I don’t run into morning traffic.
-I might set the alarm for real early to accomplish this.
+I forgot to check my tires!
+There’s nowhere to stop for air for nearly a couple hundred miles in the direction I’m heading, and I don’t have an air compressor.
+I’m going to have to do a bit of backtracking in the morning.